jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 ---

-Before getting into the review itself, I think it's important to give some context, because the type of rider one is and type of riding one does (or desires to do) is a lense that is of course going to color how one sees any given bike.
+Before getting into the review itself, I think it's important to give some context, because the type of rider one is and type of riding one does (or desires to do) is a lens that is of course going to color how one sees any given bike.
 Feel free to skip ahead to the next section ("Considering the Donkey") if you just want to hurry up and get to the bike.